kris-boyd/ocean-falls/ROADMAP.md

+TODO

 - make map container into react component
 - create automated tests for useWindowDimensions
 - optimize image delivery
 - create server to allow content additions
 - add banner image to WelcomeModal
 - improve styling of ImageModal
 - set boundaries to show only custom map
 - get updated content for AboutModal
 - update content on WelcomeModal

+DONE

-- install Prettier as dependency
+- install Prettier as dependency and set to format on save